eclipse-cyclonedds/cyclonedds/docs/manual/config/tcp_support.rst

 AckNacks still need to be sent over a TCP connection, and consequently that DDSI flow-control occurs on top of TCP flow-control.

-Another point worth noting is that connection establishment potentially takes a long time, and that giving up on a transmission to a failed or no longer reachable host can also take a long time.
-These long delays can be visible at the application level at present.
+Connection establishment potentially takes a long time, and giving up on a transmission to a failed, or no longer reachable host, can also take a long time.
+These long delays can be visible at the application level.